Doctor Who season 13: Start time, cast, trailer and Jodie Whittaker exit news

 Which Doctor Who monsters will return for season 13?

-It’s been confirmed that classic baddies the Weeping Angels and the Sontarans will be back in series 13, alongside less familiar foes like The Ravagers and the titular Flux itself.
+It's been confirmed that classic baddies the Weeping Angels and the Sontarans will be back in series 13, alongside less familiar foes like The Ravagers and the titular Flux itself.
+In fact, episode one has been described as a "massive Sontaran adventure" which sounds very exciting!

 Previously, Jodie Whittaker and Mandip Gill confirmed some "old" monsters would be back, leading to speculation about which baddies they could be referring to.